benignware/schedulable/README.md

 #### Custom inputs

 You can customize datetime-controls by passing simple_form-inputs as a hash to the `input_types`-option.
+See form helper for similar example

-For integrating [date_picker](https://github.com/benignware/date_picker) with schedulable and simple_form, all you need to do is running date_picker's simple_form-generator to create a default `date_time`-input:
+For integrating [date_picker](https://github.com/benignware/date_picker) with schedulable and simple_form, you can also run date_picker's simple_form-generator to create a default `date_time`-input:
 ```cli
 rails g date_picker:simple_form date_time
 ```